 - WAYS – Add the WAYS column to the summary dataset.

-To get a correct analysis, it is often necessary to exclude the observation containing the extreme lowest or extreme highest values.
+To get a correct analysis, excluding the observation containing the extreme lowest or extreme highest values is often necessary.

 These extreme values are automatically displayed in PROC UNIVARIATE but must be explicitly specified in PROC MEANS and PROC SUMMARY procedures.

-The MAX and MIN statistics shows the extreme lowest or highest values, but it does not identify the observation which contains these extreme values.
+The MAX and MIN statistics show the extreme lowest or highest values, but it does not identify the observation which contains these extreme values.

 MAXID and MINID

-MINID when used in the OUTPUT statement identifies the observations with extreme values.
+The two options- MAXID and MINID, when used in the OUTPUT statement, identify the observations with extreme values.

 proc summary data=sashelp.class; class age; var height; output out=stats max=maxHeight maxid(height(name))=maxStudentName; run;

-In the above example, we can see that the output has been generated with the extreme minimum and maximum values for each age group.
+The above example shows that the output has been generated with the extreme minimum and maximum values for each age group.
 (Class Variable.).

 Using the IDGROUP Option

-IDGROUP option displays a group of extreme values, unlike the MAXID and MINID which only captures a single extreme value.
+THE IDGROUP option displays a group of extreme values, unlike the MAXID and MINID, which only captures a single extreme value.

 The PERCENTILE to create subsets

 The percentile statistics are used to create search bounds for potential outlier boundaries.
-This can help us to find out if any observation falls outside of the defined percentile like 1% or 5%.
+This can help us determine if any observation falls outside the defined percentile, like 1% or 5%.

-Percentile is the percentage of data that is below a certain point in the observation.
+The percentile is the data percentage below a certain point in the observation.

 data outlier; set stats(keep=age_p1 age_p99); do until(EOF); set sampledata end=EOF; if age_p1 ge age or age ge age_p99 then output outlier; end; run; options nobyline; proc print data=outlier; by age_p1 age_p99; run;